manaswinidas/devconfin-2020/README.md

 - [Maven 3.6.0+](https://maven.apache.org/install.html)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-## 2) Install the Kogito Extension in VSCode

-Search for Kogito Bundle VSCode extension in Visual Studio Marketplace and install it.
-Link: https://marketplace.visualstudio.com/items?itemName=kie-group.vscode-extension-kogito-bundle

-## 3) Open the kogito travel agency project into VSCode
+## 2) Clone and Open the kogito travel agency project into VSCode

+To clone: `git clone git@github.com:manaswinidas/devconfin-2020.git` or you may clone using HTTPS too.

 Run the following command on your terminal: